Ever since we quit our 9-5 jobs and left our last place of residence in Brisbane, Australia in August 2015, we’ve been living a nomadic lifestyle.

 We jumped in to rebuild the website and then stayed on to provide maintenance, IT, and systems support to the agency on an ongoing basis.

 When we first started traveling, we had 2 investment properties in Florida that brought us about 20% of our total income.
 The great thing about these properties is that we managed to scoop them up really cheap, invest a bit in repairs and are now able to reap 10-15% ROI on each one of these properties.
 It’s the best way to generate passive income!
 In 2018, we purchased our 3rd property and in 2020, we invested in our 4th.

 In 2017, we invested in a 12 room hotel in Playa Avellanas, Guanacaste, Costa Rica.
 We spent 8 months tirelessly working on converting this run-down property into a beautiful space, now known as the Drift Away Eco Lodge.
 The renovated boutique hotel has been welcoming guests since September 2018.
 For more on this wild experience, take a peek behind the scenes of our hotel journey.

-It’s certainly not as much as we used to earn when we had full-time jobs and were earning well over $150K a year, but our lifestyle today is in every way better than the 9-5 lifestyle we used to live and that to us is worth more than any money in the world!
+Our lifestyle today is in every way better than the 9-5 lifestyle we used to live and that to us is worth more than any money in the world!